ksckaan1/crtui/README.md

 - **Edit Registry**: Modify existing registry connection details
 - **Delete Registry**: Remove registry connections from the configuration
 - **Auto-detect Credentials**: Automatically discover and use Docker/Podman credentials from config files
-- **HTTP/3 Support**: Connect to registries using QUIC/HTTP3 protocol for improved performance

 ### 📂 Repository & Tag Management
 - **Browse Repositories**: Navigate through all repositories in a selected registry